Diego-Llanes/resume/silver-dev-cv/cv.typ

   location: "Bellingham, WA, USA",
   date: "Sep 2022 - Present",
   description: [
-    - Designed and trained CNN-based architectures for spectroscopy data to estimate stellar parameters such as surface gravity and temperature.
+    - Designed and trained computer vision inspired architectures for hyperspectral data to estimate stellar parameters, surface gravity, metallicity, and temperature.
+    - Developed an autoregressive diffusion methodology for predicting spatio-temporal trends of climate data on a global scale.
-    - Engaged in weekly reviews of state-of-the-art research, applying novel techniques to astronomy data analysis.
+    - Engaged in weekly reviews of state-of-the-art research for deep learning approaches and techniques.
-    - Skilled in PyTorch, Matplotlib, and NumPy for high-performance data modeling and visualization.
+    - Contributed to open-source software to increase accessibility of high-throughput compute to new users.
   ],
 )